-Ecuador votes on election term limit
+Ecuador voters 'block Correa return'

-Ecuadoreans are voting in a referendum that has become a test of the enduring popularity of its former leftist President, Rafael Correa.
+With almost all votes counted, 64.3% of voters backed a constitutional change which will prevent presidents from holding office for more than two terms.

-The poll was called by the current leader, Lenin Moreno, who was once Mr Correa's deputy but is now his staunch political opponent.
+The question was one of seven being put to voters in a referendum.

-A key question is whether to scrap unlimited presidential terms and stop Mr Correa returning to power.
+It was called by current President Lenín Moreno, once Mr Correa's deputy but now his staunch opponent.

-They also include a proposal to bar officials convicted of corruption from politics.
+The questions also include a proposal to bar officials convicted of corruption from politics.

 Mr Correa split very publicly from Mr Moreno, who took office in May 2017 after winning an election as the candidate of Mr Correa's Alianza Pais (Country Alliance) party.